apache/arrow/docs/source/developers/guide/resources.rst

 Additional information and resources
 ************************************

-On this page we are listing resources that may be relevant or useful for contributors who want to learn more about different parts of Apache Arrow.
+On this page we have listed resources that may be relevant or useful for contributors who want to learn more about different parts of Apache Arrow.

 ..
 Annotation Glossary